-1.5.1 The type of audit is determined by the circumstances under which the audit is convened and includes the following:
+- 1.5.1 The type of audit is determined by the circumstances under which the audit is convened and includes the following:

-- a) Routine audit
+- a) Routine audit (on-site)

 - b) Special-purpose audit

+- c) Remote Audit

-- a) Routine Audit (on site)
+a) Routine Audit (on - site)

 A routine audit is conducted for the purpose of determining an organization's overall level of compliance with regulatory requirements together with its performance regarding those requirements.
 It is carried out annually.

-When b) Special-Purpose Audit c) Remote Audit information, interview an auditee, etc., when "face-to-face" methods are not possible or desired.
-There are a variety of reasons that an auditor may not be present due to safety constraints, pandemics, travel restrictions or any such reason.
-Remote SMS audit shall be conducted according to the Remote Audit Procedure, 2020.
+b) Special-Purpose Audit